x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/install-the-exchange-2013-edge-transport-role-using-the-setup-wizard-exchange-2013-help.md

 To verify that you've successfully installed Exchange 2013, see [Verify an Exchange 2013 installation](verify-an-exchange-2013-installation-exchange-2013-help.md).

 Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkid=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkid=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkid=285351).
+Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkid=60612).

 Did you find what you're looking for?
 Please take a minute to [send us feedback](mailto:exsetuphelpfeedback@microsoft.com?subject=exchange%202013%20setup%20help%20feedback) about the information you were hoping to find.